FloorBuschenhenke/NonLinearityMethod/README.md

 ## Introduction

-This repository presents the code used to create a non-linearity analysis on the basis of keystroke data from the logger Inputlog, and accompanies the paper *Measuring non-linearity of long-term writing processes* (submitted to Reading & Writing special issue on methodology).
+This repository presents the code used to create a non-linearity analysis on the basis of keystroke data from the logger Inputlog, and accompanies the paper *Measuring non-linearity of long-term writing processes* (written by Floor Buschenhenke, Rianne Conijn, Luuk Van Waes, submitted to Reading & Writing special issue on methodology).
 For context, the abstract of our paper follows below.